Microsoft Project: Intermediate / Advanced

 Note: Public scheduled dates for this course are delivered as live instructor-led classroom training.

 During this hands-on course, students will work with recurring and split tasks, manage and update tasks and apply calendars to tasks.
-Custom calendars, fields, tables and views will also be created and applied to projects.
+Custom calendars, tables, views, filters, fields and reports will also be created and applied to projects.
 Students will create master projects and insert subprojects into a master project as well as link projects.
-At the end of the course, a network diagram will be created as an alternative method of viewing a project.
+At the end of the course, a network diagram and timeline will also be created.
 Throughout this course, the instructor will include numerous tips, tricks and shortcuts.

 Prerequisite: Microsoft Project: Introduction or equivalent knowledge and skills.